pallets/click/docs/arguments.rst

 Environment Variables
 ---------------------

-This feature is not recommended since it be confusing to users.
-Arguments can only pull environment variables from ? explicitly named environment variables.
-In that case, it can also be a list of different environment variables where the first one is picked. ?
+Arguments can only pull from explicit environment variables, that is the name of the environment variable(s) must be passed into ``click.argument``.

-Example usage:
+Example usage checking one environment variable:

 .. click:example::